alphagov/paas-tech-docs/source/documentation/deploying_services/postgresql.md

 #### Create a new service instance

 You [create a new PostgreSQL service instance](#set-up-a-postgresql-service) by running `cf create-service`.
-You can enable additional optional extensions in this new service instance by running:
+You can enable optional extensions in this new service instance by running:

 ```
 cf create-service SERVICE_NAME -c '{"enable_extensions": ["EXTENSION_1","EXTENSION_2",...,"EXTENSION_N"]}'